The Kimberley Process

 It is worth noting that the price of a diamond does not increase on a linear scale with increases in the carat weight of a diamond.
 There are various weights above which there is a steep increase in value.
 As a carat is a unit of weight and not size, meaning that two one carat stones may appear to be different sizes.

 The clarity of a diamond is dependent upon the included particles, cracks etc. within the stone.
 Most diamonds contain minute imperfections that occur when they are formed by nature.
 When the presence of these imperfections does not materially interfere with the passage of light through the stone, they do not affect its beauty and therefore have little effect on its value.
 For this reason, it is not only the size and quantity of any marks within a stone but also the positioning of any imperfections within the stone that is important.

 Colour in this context does not refer to a diamond of specific colour (these are treated separately and known as 'fancy coloured diamonds'), but to diamonds which are white with a faint tinge of yellow or brown.

 The hint of colour is often so slight that only trained eyes are able to detect it, and it definitely does not detract from the beauty of the stone.
 Pure, colourless stones are incredibly rare meaning that the value of a stone will usually increase or decrease according to how much 'colour' is present.

-The cut of a Diamond, often called the make, depends upon the proper proportions of the cut stone and the accurate alignment of the facet edges.
-In order to reflect all of the light entering the stone from the front, a well cut Diamond should have proportions as near as possible to a preset ideal.
+The cut of a diamond, often called the make, depends upon the proper proportions of the cut stone and the accurate alignment of the facet edges.
+In order to reflect all of the light entering the stone from the front, a well cut diamond should have proportions as near as possible to a predetermined ideal.